wihi-labs/WHIP/0013-initial-voting.md

 - All council members being able to initiate proposals is aligned with the requirement from the WiHi association articles that the governance committee and/ or 5% of the voting power can initiate a mail-in-ballot or general assembly.
 - Ideally, a vote weight would be used that equals the square root of weights in the cap table (which could be treated as a fictional token).
 Nevertheless, this would require a custom implementation as realms is neither facilitating non-transferable tokens that have fractions, nor supports square-root voting.
 Out of bandwidth considerations, this is left for future work.
 - Vote weights cannot be delegated, because realms is using a non-transferable token for its vote weight/ council token implementation that cannot be delegated.
+- Solana mainnet is utilized to guarantee the permanence/ immutability of decision taken within the WiHi DAO.
+In particular, this initial voting is not a test/ experiment.
+- This voting mechanism is aligned with the dual-token model illustrated in WHIP-14.
+In particular, the illustrated initial voting/ vote weight/ council token will eventually be replaced with the WNT token.